nesterapp/react-native-streetview/README.md

 	It's important you add the API key to your application's app delegate. don't skip this part.

 2. Now, set GoogleMaps SDK dir on search path for NSTStreetView library target:
+	a.
 On your project tree, expand 'Libraries' group.
-	Click NSTStreetView.xcodeproj. (which was linked to your project with `react-native link react-native-streetview`) Choose 'Build Settings' tab.
+	b.
+Click NSTStreetView.xcodeproj (which was linked to your project with `react-native link react-native-streetview`).
+	c.
+Choose 'Build Settings' tab.
+	d.
 Edit 'Framework Search Paths'.
-Replace <GOOGLE-MAPS-DIR> with your own directory location for GoogleMaps SDK (which you installed on step 1).
+Replace &lt;GOOGLE-MAPS-DIR&gt; with your own directory location for GoogleMaps SDK (which you installed on step 1).

 3. Follow JS usage below and hit
 	```